Tulip-Dev/tulip/doc/user/workspace.rst

 Self Organizing Map view
 =========================

-As explain in the scatterplot view, we are blocked by the number of perceptible dimensions and the existing mapping when we are looking for a correlation between several different properties.
+As explain in the scatterplot view, we are blocked by the number of perceptible dimensions and the existing mapping when we are looking for a correlation between several properties.

 This is where the SOM view comes to our help.